viettran-edgeAI/MCU/report/README.md

 | Mnist (70000) | 73.4 MB → 2.6 MB | x28.2 | 17.2 MB → 0.563 MB | x30.6 | 0.960 → 0.958 |
 | Emnist (274000) | 151 MB → 5.2 MB | x29.0 | 3424 MB → 4.75 MB | x721.3 | 0.823 → 0.795 |

+Embedded visuals (relative compression and accuracy):

+![Combined comparison](./imgs/compare_all.png)

+Note:
-Note: Compression ratios are rounded and computed as (original size / quantized size).
+ - Compression ratios are rounded and computed as (original size / quantized size).
 Sizes use 1 MB = 1024 KB.

-Important clarification: The reported **model_size** mentioned is the model size when loaded into RAM.
+ - The reported **model_size** mentioned is the model size when loaded into RAM.
 The model file size can be larger (0 -> 40%) due to the dynamic node layout packing mechanism when the model is loaded into RAM.

-Embedded visuals (relative compression and accuracy):

-![Combined comparison](./imgs/compare_all.png)

 ---